frontendninja10/frontendninja10/README.md

 ## Hi there 👋
 I'm Kuku Babafemi, a proficient Software Engineer specializing in Frontend Web Development.
-I prioritize excellence, simplicity, and user-friendliness while building software.
-My greatest strengths are making comprehensive notes and studying documentation 💪🏽.
-I write a few articles once in a while too ⚡.
+I prioritize excellence, simplicity, and speed while building software.

+## My strengths 💪🏽
+- Studying documentations and making comprehensive notes.
+- Learning!
+Learning!
+Learning!

 <!--
 **frontendninja10/frontendninja10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.